inspired-consulting/threat_shield/README.md

 # ThreatShields

-This project helps organizations identify potential threats to their systems.
+This project helps organizations identify potential threats to their systems through the use of threat models.
-# ThreatShields